'Incredibly Unusual': Tarrant County Judge Agrees For Body Of Buried Murder Victim To Be Dug Up For Evidence

 Veteran defense attorneys and former prosecutors told CBS 11 News disinterring a body as part of a case isn’t unheard of.
 But one called it “incredibly unusual.”

 “Where you find these mistakes become scandals is if the forensic scientist tries to cover up, is less than honest, is defensive about anybody questioning their work.
 If any of those things happen then it really does challenge the integrity of that forensic science evidence.
-And that person will face questions and be challenged on it for the rest of their career,” defense attorney Messina Madson said.
+And that person will face questions and be challenged on it for the rest of their career,” said Messina Madson of Madson Castello Law in Dallas.

 The Tarrant County District Attorney’s Office and medical examiner’s office gave no comment when asked about the move.